 - A one-time, $1,500 application fee

-- A commitment/closing fee, calculated at up to 1% of the gross-debenture amount or a maximum of $10,000.
-This acts as a deposit early in the process and is later used to pay the CDC attorney towards all related closing costs.
+- A commitment/closing fee, which is up to 1% of the gross-debenture amount or a maximum of $10,000.
+This acts as a deposit early in the process and is later used to pay the CDC attorney for related closing costs.

-What are the fees and how are they calculated?
+What are the SBA 504 loan fees and how are they calculated?

 |Net debenture||$1,000,000||Fee %|